LauraMasterton/perfect-prep/README.md

  * Use Javascript to 'switch' between different vegan, vegetarian and meat-based options on the recipes.
  * **Additional pages**
  - A community page where the site owner can request members to share their experience since using Perfect Prep and the ways it has made their life easier.

+ ### Accessibility
+ The website has approached accessibility by
+ - Using semantic html